Droow/react-password-indicator/README.md

 ### defaultMessages
 > `object`

 You can override default messages or add messages for your custom rules here.
-If you dont supply message for your custom rule here, then you have to provide the message in rule itself `({ key: 'xyz', message: 'Here', ... })`.
+If you dont supply message for your custom rule here, then you have to provide the message in rule itself (see [rules](#rules) prop).

 Should have following shape:
 ```js